flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

 This guide will explain the correct procedures to accomplish a pushback with engine start and perform a safe taxi to the departure runway.

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to get a FlyByWire A380X beginner safely from the terminal to the runway hold short point.
+    The level of detail in this guide is meant to get an Airbus A380 beginner safely from the terminal to the runway hold short point.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.